oeng099/Summer-Research-GUI-Project/wiki/Owen_Eng_log.md

 #4 Feburary 2022
 Implemented a slider for the speed of the media playing for between 0.5 to 1.5 times the normal speed.
 Need to figure out ways to resize it.

+#5 Feburary 2022
+Added a time column for CSV files saved from annotation and changed visualise screen code so that CSV files can still be plotted correctly.

+#6 Feburary 2022
+Implemented colour gradation on both visualise and annotation screens.
+On visualise, gradation only shown if CSV file plotted contains a time column.
+On annotation, colour changes are more of it is plotted.